-- Social Media.
-Platforms like Twitter, Facebook and LinkedIn allow you to view the metrics for your social media profile.
+- Social media.
+Platforms like Twitter, Facebook, Instagram and LinkedIn allow you to view the metrics for your social media profile.
 Evaluate which posts are reaching your consumer base, and tailor your ads and your personal posts accordingly.

 - Email marketing.
 Capture email addresses on your landing pages, but utilize other means as well.
 Then, use your email marketing manager to determine what your consumers are, well, consuming.
 Analyze your subject lines as well as the content of your emails, and make changes to suit the needs and preferences of your readers.

-Above all, remember that your website and your digital marketing strategy work in concert to create your virtual storefront.
-A storefront that’s appealing to your customer and consistent with your brand will guarantee the success of your strategy — and your business.
+Above all, remember that your website and your digital marketing strategy work together to create your virtual storefront.
+A storefront that’s appealing to your customer and consistent with your brand will guarantee the success of your strategy – and your business.

 Whether it’s a new website design, a redesign, or a comprehensive digital marketing strategy, we’re passionate about helping our partners reach their goals.
 We’re proud to offer world-class web design and digital marketing services to businesses in South Carolina and throughout the United States.